DAntaeAronne/Portfolio/README.md

 # Portfolio
-All projects are separated by folders which contain both code samples and a brief description of the sample
+Each folders contain both code samples pulled from various projects I have worked on and a brief description of the sample

 The recommended order to view each project is as follows:
 1.)
 Sonar in VR
+2.)
+Shape detection and labeling